Keywords

 | A55793 | A55798 | 0 |

 A second cluster of closely related isolates was identified, with pairwise SNP distances ranging from 0 to 3 SNPs.
 This cluster included isolates A55769, A55939, A55941, and A55966 ( Table 3).
-The low level of genomic variation within this group is consistent with a recent transmission chain or ongoing circulation of a closely related lineage within the ward.
+The low level of genomic variation within this group is compatible with recent shared ancestry, possible recent transmission, or shared-source exposure within the ward; however, the direction and route of transmission cannot be established without additional temporal, spatial, patient-contact, and environmental sampling data.

 | Isolate 1 | Isolate 2 | SNP distance |